BIOP/quick-start-czi-reader/README.md

 A revamped version of the original ZeissCZIReader which parses faster the metadata.
 This is critical to open multi-TB files in Fiji in a reasonable amount of time.

 This new reader is tested against a [list of publicly available CZI files](comparison_summary.md).
+But since version 0.3, the modulo part is not implemented in this reader (too much complexity, and very little gain)

 For more information see:
 - the [original issue](https://github.com/ome/bioformats/issues/3839)